goloshubov/fconfig/README.md

 # fconfig
-Ansible playbook that helps me avoiding configuration drifts on my fedora linux workstations and homelab servers.
+fconfig is my ansible implementation of dotfiles sync script.
+It helps me avoiding configuration drifts on a bunch of fedora linux workstations and (homelab) servers.

 ## Features:
 - sync .dotfiles and configs